 If your visit coincides with Hanukkah, then you’re in for a treat!
 Many take time away from the Union Square holiday hustle and bustle to gather around the stunning 25-foot tall mahogany Menorah.

 Built by the late Bill Graham, a well-known Bay Area concert promoter, a candle is lit for each day of the eight-day Jewish festival of light.
 Readings, songs, activities, and children’s arts and crafts are also a part of this hopeful occasion.

 The Macy’s Christmas tree and the Safeway Holiday Ice Rink

-Situated right in the center of the square, the Safeway Holiday Ice Rink is a perfect blend of winter fun and holiday magic.
-Located at the base of the 83-foot tall Macy’s Christmas tree, there’s nothing like the sight of 1,500 ornaments and 33,000 LED lights twinkling nearby as you take a spin with your brood on those blades.
-The ice rink is open daily until January 16, 2017.
-Ticket prices are $11 for adults and $7 for children 8 and under.
-Skate rentals are $6.
+Situated right in the center of the Christmas events in Union Square, the Safeway Holiday Ice Rink is a perfect blend of winter fun and holiday magic.
+Located at the base of the Macy’s Christmas tree, take a spin amid the twinkle of 33,000 twinkling LED lights.
+The ice rink is closed for 2020 due to Covid-19.

 Adopt a Pet from the Macy’s Windows

 What better Christmas gift could there be for a child than a cute puppy or a cuddly kitten.
 Macy’s has made a Christmas tradition out of turning its store windows into an adoption center for dogs and cats in need of loving families.
 This event has placed over 8,800 animals in forever homes and raised nearly $400,000 for the San Francisco SPCA.